FlaminSarge/xcloud-keyboard-mouse/README.md

 This extension works by acting as a **"virtual" controller**.
 It listens for keyboard presses and (optionally) mouse movement and translates these into what appear as *controller* button presses and analog stick movements.

-There is no added input delay introduced by this extension, as all input is instantly translated into virtual controller input immediately by the extension without any extra software.
+There is no added input delay introduced by this extension - all keyboard/mouse input is instantly translated into virtual controller input immediately by the extension without any extra software or steps.

 ## License